 Choose Processes > Stop to stop the selected process.
-The process can be started again by choosing Processes > Unstop.
+The process can be started again by choosing Processes > Unstop, and thus is similar to the use of Ctrl+z in a terminal window.

 Choose Processes > Unstop to restart a process which has been stopped using Processes > Stop.
+This is similar to the use of the shell command fg.